ported-pw/ported-pw.github.io/_posts/2016-02-13-Conky-on-Gnome-and-more.md

 https://github.com/brndnmtthws/conky/wiki/Configure

 I hope you liked this article and, if you have any suggestions on what to add here or corrections, write a comment :)

-*Note: This article was transferred over from my old website in June, 2018*